Vasabha: Early life and kingship

 Prince Vasabha, born to a family of a clan named Lambakanna, spent his childhood in a village in the North of the country working for his uncle who was a general in the king's army.
 The ruler of the country at this time was Subharaja, who was informed by soothsayers that one named Vasabha would defeat him and become king.
-To avoid this, Subharaja ordered everyone in the country bearing that name to be kill me.
+To avoid this, Subharaja ordered everyone in the country bearing that name to be killed.
 Vasabha's uncle tried to take him to the king under the pretext of taking him to join the king's service.
-However, he was saved by Pottha, the wife of his uncle, who told him about the king's decision.
-He went into hiding followed this, and gathered an army in secret.
+However, he was saved by Pottha, the wife of his uncle, who purposely put no lime and chalk with the Betel leaves that he gave him, and when the guards escorting him to the king told him to bring it, she told him about the king's decision.
+He went into hiding following this event and gathered an army in secret.

 Having eventually raised an army, Vasabha led a rebellion against the king, and subsequently seized the throne in 67 AD after killing Subharaja and his uncle.
+To thank his aunt, king Vasabha married her, as they were about the same age.
 He ruled for 44 years, until his death in 111 AD.
 His accession to the throne marked the beginning of a new dynasty of rulers, known as the First Lambakanna Dynasty after the name of his clan.